pandas-dev/pandas/doc/source/development/contributing.rst

 pandas follows the `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ standard
 and uses `Black <https://black.readthedocs.io/en/stable/>`_ and `Flake8 <http://flake8.pycqa.org/en/latest/>`_ to ensure a consistent code format throughout the project.
-We encourage you to use :ref:`pre-commits <contributing.pre-commit>`.
+We encourage you to use :ref:`pre-commit <contributing.pre-commit>`.

 :ref:`Continuous Integration <contributing.ci>` will run those tools and report any stylistic errors in your code.
 Therefore, it is helpful before